fnuecke/oc2/common/src/main/resources/assets/oc2/doc/en_us/item/robot.md

 `getStackInSlot(slot:number):table` gets a description of the item in the specified slot.
 - `slot` is the index of the slot to get the item description for.

+`detect(side):string` reports what occupies the space on the specified side of the robot.
+This only tells you whether the space is free, not what is in it.
+- `side` is the side to look at.
+See the "Sides" section.
+- Returns `solid` if something there blocks movement, `fluid` if the space holds a fluid the robot can move through, or `air` if the space is free.
+Blocks the robot can pass through, such as grass, count as `air`.

 `move(direction):boolean` tries to enqueue a movement action in the specified direction.
 - `direction` is the direction to move in.